vuejs/v2.vuejs.org/src/v2/cookbook/clickoutside-directive.md

 #### No inline expressions

 We can't use an inline expression instead of a handler function.
-The following will **not** work, because it will be run immediatly, not on `click`:
+The following will **not** work, because it will be run immediately, not on `click`:

 ```html
 <modal v-clickoutside="showModal= false">